mattschley/FormFireCodeChallenge/README.md

 FormFireCodeChallenge
 =====================

 The input for this script consists of a goal tuple ("Color","Color") indicating the beginning and ending marker colors for our master lock, followed by a series of chip definitions stored as tuples.
 The goal is to arrange the colored chips in a way that allows them to go from the starting color in the goal state to the ending color in the goal state, unlocking our lock.
+I ran the code in my terminal using "python FormFireCode.py".

 My code uses the Python itertools library and the permutations method to accept an arrangement of chip tuples.
 I define the goal tuple as being ("Blue","Green") which is the goal for each of the three supplied examples.
 I define the collection of chip tuples inside the combos = list(itertools.permutations([collection of chips])) declaration.